Runtime Assurance Platform · Evidence receipt layer · Live now

 - Months between control check and evidence

-Continuous Attestation
+Continuous attestation

 - Every AI interaction generates proof